-The rural landscape of my youth is juxtaposed with the urban environments I have inhabited working for corporate America during adulthood.
+The rural landscape of my youth is juxtaposed with the urban environments I have inhabited working for corporate America as an adult.
 I have witnessed ethical lapses, dehumanization, and declining social mobility caused by the Great Recession and greed of the ruling class.
-These experiences heavily influence my art, which is composed of femme fatales, vintage photography, classic films, and popular culture references.
+These experiences heavily influence my art, which is composed of glitched graphics, femme fatales, and popular culture references.

 I believe glitches embody the degradation of the reality we inhabit and illustrate the systemic failure and unraveling of society, humanity, and the universe.
 These random anomalies often jar witnesses from their programming by distorting the perceived concreteness of existence.
 I identify with the glitch as it has always been within my environment and has progressed with me throughout my life in various forms.